OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

   ````

 1. Save all your changes.
 1. Before testing the application you must first compile all the TypeScript to JavaScript.
-Do this by running the following command from the root of the **StarterFiles** directory:
+Do this by running the following command from the root of the [\\\O3657\O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs\StarterFiles](StarterFiles) directory:

   ````
   gulp compile-ts
   ````

 1. Test the app by starting the server.
-To start the superstatic web server, enter the following at the command prompt within the root of the [StarterFiles](StarterFiles) folder:
+To start the superstatic web server, enter the following at the command prompt within the root of the [\\\O3657\O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs\StarterFiles](StarterFiles) folder:

   ````
   superstatic --port 8000